Mooncakk/CryptoBot/README.md

 # CryptoBot - Automated Cryptocurrency Trading System

 A comprehensive data engineering pipeline and automated trading bot for cryptocurrency markets using Hyperliquid exchange.
-This system orchestrates data extraction, transformation, loading (ETL), and automated trading decisions using Apache Airflow.
+This system orchestrates data ingestion, data modeling, and automated trading decisions.
 ## 🏗️ Architecture Overview

 This project follows a modern data engineering architecture pattern, similar to how a factory assembly line processes raw materials into finished products: